tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![risk_daily_returns](Images/risk_daily_returns.png)

-* Calculating standard deviation against daily returns will help identify risk based on return value rather than price volatility.
+* Calculating standard deviation against daily returns will help identify risk based on return value, rather than price volatility.

 * The `std` Pandas function can be used to determine the risk associated with a portfolio or stock.
 Behind the scenes, the `std` function calculates the mean/average, and then it evaluates how far away from the average the input is.
 The function returns a new DataFrame.